Quantum Advantage for All: Classical Modeling with BEATOR

 \subsection{C*~\cite{Onward17}}

 Consider the source code of the running example in Fig.~\ref{fig:source}.
 The program reads a single byte from the console keyboard and returns zero as exit code unless the user presses \texttt{1} in which case a segmentation fault may be triggered by the attempt to read from unallocated memory with \texttt{*(x + a)} since \texttt{a} is then \texttt{'0'} which is \texttt{48}, and not \texttt{0}.
-Below we consider certain types of unsafe memory access triggering segmentation faults as well as non-zero exit codes and division by zero as error states.
-The toolchain is able to compute program input that leads to such error states.
+Below we consider certain types of unsafe memory access triggering segmentation faults as well as non-zero exit codes and division by zero as machine states to look for.
+However, the toolchain is able to compute program input that leads to any given machine state.
 Program input is all \texttt{read} input.
-Once some input has been determined the code can be executed on that input to validate if an error state is actually reached.
+Once some input has been determined the code can be executed on that input to validate if a machine state is actually reached using, for example, the RISC-U emulator.

-The code is written in C* which is a tiny subset of C that has originally been developed for educational purposes.
+The code is written in C* which is a tiny subset of C that has originally been developed for educational purposes~\cite{ASE21,MoreVMs18,Onward17}.
 The example essentially features all elements of C* except procedure calls.
 C* only features two data types, \texttt{uint64\_t} and \texttt{uint64\_t*}, and five statements: assignment, \texttt{while}, \texttt{if}, \texttt{return}, and procedure call.
 There are the usual arithmetic and comparison operators but only for unsigned 64-bit integer arithmetic.
 Notably, there is only the unary dereference operator \texttt{*} to access heap memory.
 There are no arrays and no structs hence the name C*.
 Furthermore, C* supports integer, character, and string literals as well as global and local variables and procedure parameters.
 Lastly, there is \texttt{printf} library support and a total of five builtin procedures: \texttt{exit}, \texttt{open}, \texttt{read}, \texttt{write}, and \texttt{malloc}.
 Turns out that, because of its overall simplicity and in particular its focus on unsigned integer arithmetic, C* is well-suited as target for researching and prototyping tools for symbolic execution~\cite{SYMEX,KLEE,Z3,BTOR2}.